 Killeen DWI, DUI and DUIA Defense Lawyers

-Handling felony DWI charges in Harker Heights, Waco, Copperas Cove and across Central Texas
+Handling DWI charges in Killeen and across Central Texas

 If you’re convicted of driving while intoxicated (DWI), you could face jail time, a hefty fine, the suspension of your driver’s license, installation of an interlock device in your vehicle and more.
 Subsequent offenses can bring more penalties.
 And, even an arrest without conviction can cause you to lose your license for up to two years.
 Having experienced legal defense on your side is critical.